Employee Travel Expense and Reimbursement

 - If the exception is approved, it should be attached to the employee’s expense report when submitted.

-Only the KCTCS System Director of Business Services may approve exceptions to the travel procedures.
+Only the KCTCS Assistant Vice President of Business Services/COO may approve exceptions to the travel procedures.

-Interpretations of this procedure will be made by the KCTCS System Director of Business Services with advice from the KCTCS Vice President of Administrative Services as necessary.
+Interpretations of this procedure will be made by the KCTCS Assistant Vice President of Business Services/COO with advice from the KCTCS Vice President of Administrative Services as necessary.

 - These determinations will be final and conclusive.